ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ```

-Before building the project you still need to define the `ExternalWidget` plugin.
+Before building the project you still need to define the `ExternalDataWidget` plugin.
 The project will have a structure as below:

 ```
 ├── app.js